 Class fleets are currently defined by as Flying Scots, Jet-14, Lasers, Open.

 A “dropout” will be invoked if more than 3 races are completed - meaning each skipper’s worst finish will not count in the final regatta score.
 The final regatta score is used to calculate regatta performance for the season and ASC Annual competitions (see #10).
-It rewards skippers that perform well in larger class fleets (a first place boat receives 0.1 in a 10-boat class fleet but only a score of 0.33 in a 3-boat class fleet).
+It rewards skippers that perform well in larger class fleets (a first-place boat receives 0.1 in a 10-boat class fleet but only a score of 0.33 in a 3-boat class fleet).

 All regattas are scored by the registered skipper, not boat.
 If a crew member or someone else other than the registered skipper helms the boat during a race, the score will still count for the registered skipper.

-9. Race Committee - It is expected that each sailor contribute to the racing culture at ASC by volunteering to be Race Committee or to assist the Race Committee.
+9. Race Committee - It is expected that each sailor contributes to the racing culture at ASC by volunteering to be Race Committee or to assist the Race Committee.
 It is the responsibility of the Race Committee of each regatta to:

 a.
 Hose the docks before the regatta,